-Kenny shrugs again, placing James’ purchases in a bag.
-He hands it to James before opening the small door that separates him from the customers.
+Kenny shrugged again, placing James’ purchases in a bag.
+He handed it to James before opening the small door that separated him from the customers.
 “I need to take that sign out.”

 “Okay then.
 I’ll see you around.”

-When James makes his way to his car, his cell phone vibrates so he stops and steps aside to take the call.
+When James made his way to his car, his cell phone vibrated so he stopped and stepped aside to take the call.

 “What’s going on?”
-He asks the other person.
+He asked the other person.